sihooney/Catan/README.md

-Notes abouut coordinate system: Tiles are specified by their top-most vertex coordinate
+Notes about coordinate system: Tiles are specified by their top-most vertex coordinate

 Classes to be commented: // TODO